-The ideas and messages explored provide insights into the challenges and experiences associated with living and studying in Melbourne away from families, and often remote communities.
+Get insight into the experiences and challenges faced by students living and studying in Melbourne, away from their families, and often remote communities.

 About the creator of these works

 Samantha Edwards-Vandenhoek is a multi-award-winning community-based design researcher, digital media artist and educator.
 Partnering with art centres, museums and schools, Samantha’s research seeks to advance the role of place-based design, media and filmmaking practices in Aboriginal and Torres Strait Islander community development, fostering social well-being, knowledge transfer, intercultural collaboration and economic resilience.
 Recognised for her contributions to teaching, service and research, Samantha has been awarded the 2011 Vice Chancellor's Award for Teaching Excellence, 2016 Vice Chancellors Award for Community Engagement and 2018 Vice Chancellor's Award for Reconciliation.